Home Compare GIVN.SW vs PPG

 Givaudan vs PPG Industries: Which Stock Looks Stronger in 2026?

-PPG Industries holds the cleaner structural position, with the lead spread across valuation and stability.
+The structural profiles are close, with PPG Industries carrying a narrow edge on valuation.
 Givaudan still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — PPG Industries holds the more constructive position.
 That puts structure and market broadly in agreement — PPG Industries's lead looks more confirmed than conflicted.

 INDUSTRY COMPARISON